planetbridging/CortexBuilder/neat_template/README.md

 # NEAT (NeuroEvolution of Augmenting Topologies)

-NEAT is an innovative AI framework for evolving artificial neural networks through genetic algorithms.
-Developed by Kenneth O. Stanley, NEAT allows for the simultaneous evolution of both the weights and architectures of neural networks.
+NEAT is a sophisticated type of TWEANN (Topology and Weight Evolving Artificial Neural Network) that utilizes genetic algorithms to evolve artificial neural networks.
+Developed by Kenneth O. Stanley, this innovative framework is designed to optimize both the structure (topology) and the synaptic strengths (weights) of neural networks simultaneously.
+By dynamically adapting network architectures and connection weights, NEAT efficiently tackles complex problems by evolving networks that are intricately tailored to specific tasks.
+This dual evolution approach allows NEAT to discover novel network topologies along with optimal weight configurations, making it a powerful tool for developing advanced neural models that can generalize well across varied datasets.

 ## Key Components and Concepts